 First Peoples Worldwide

-Kate R. Finn is a Staff Attorney for First Peoples Worldwide.
+Kate R. Finn is Executive Director of First Peoples Worldwide.
 She most recently served as the inaugural American Indian Law Program Fellow at the University of Colorado Law school where she worked directly with tribes and Native communities.
 Kate holds a J.D. and a Masters in Public Administration from the University of Colorado, and a B.A. from Princeton University.

 Kate’s work encompasses building healthy Native communities through economic development initiatives and addressing violence against indigenous women.
 She has co-authored several articles on the intersection of resource development and violence against women in Native communities.